RESTGroup/rstsr-ffi/readme.md

 - This project just perform FFI bindings.
 No safe wrappers (especially for any computationally intensive working functions).
 Possibly minimal utility wrappers (such as results) in future, but that will not be promised.
 - We will probably only implement the latest version.
 Since it is FFI, non-existed function will not cause compile error if not linked; so whenever there is no API breaking changes, latest version should always fulfill demands of FFI callers.
 It is clearly better that FFI are also versioned along with FFI, so if you encountered problems or inconvenience related to library version, please raise issue for that.

+## License

+This project is licensed to Apache v2.

+It should be noted that, this project includes some headers directly copied from other open-source or closed-source libraries.
+These files should be considered to have its original license.
+We include these files only for convenience/clarification and for FFI binding generation, but not actually using these files.
+- Netlib (reference) LAPACK: BSD-3-Clause
+- OpenBLAS: BSD-3-Clause
+- oneMKL (of oneAPI): Intel Simplified Software License